jlehegaret/cs171-project/process_doc/background.md

-# W3C - Test the Web Forward
+# Git the Web Forward
 **by Jennifer Le Hegaret, Zona Kostic, and John Greeley**

 ## Section 1 - Background and Objectives